 Generic Name: dornase alfa

 Note: This page contains side effects data for the generic drug dornase alfa.
 It is possible that some of the dosage forms included below may not apply to the brand name Pulmozyme.

 For the Consumer

 Applies to dornase alfa: inhalation solution

-Along with its needed effects, dornase alfa (the active ingredient contained in Pulmozyme) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, dornase alfa (the active ingredient contained in Pulmozyme) may cause unwanted side effects that require medical attention.